 You can find other Catholic literature to expand your literature program.

-You can also expand your homeschool to the books your children read during the summer either to catch up, stay current, or just for fun.
+You can also expand your homeschool to the books that your children can read during the summer either to catch up, stay current, or just for fun.

 For those of us who are new to homeschooling it is good to have a list of providers that have put together complete Catholic homeschool programs.
 At the beginning it is very good to use their boxed lesson plans.